taresh18/my-ML-library/README.md

 # my-ML-library
-The Library consists of the implementation of following algorithms
+The Library consists of the implementation of following algorithms:
 1. Linear Regression
 2. Logistic Regression
 3. K Nearest Neighbours